Saniya Sethi

 Similar to the previous evaluation, the objective of the Qualitative Usability Evaluation was to test the user journey of Zara's website using 2 defined tasks.
 We aimed to gather a deeper understanding of the gaps between what the participants were doing and saying.

-The test was carried out with 3 participants who were novices to the Zara website and to ensure consistency with the data they were provided with the same set of tasks.
-With permission from the participants, we were screen and camera recording the test so as a group we could later analyse hidden usability problems and capture real-time emotions from the participant's faces.
+The test was carried out with 3 participants who were novices to the Zara website.
+To ensure consistency with the data, they were provided with the same set of tasks.
+With permission from the participants, we recorded the test using a screen and a camera so that, as a group, we could later analyse hidden usability problems and capture real-time emotions from the participants' faces.

-Scenario: You are looking for a black trousers for work on Zara.
-Remember, you just spent all your salary so you don’t have much money.
+Scenario: You are looking for a black trousers for work at Zara.
+Remember, you just spent all your salary, so you don’t have much money.

 Key findings: